-Damien the Antichrist, now age 13, finally learns of his destiny under the guidance of an unholy disciple of Satan.
-Meanwhile dark mystical forces begin to eliminate all those who suspect the child's true identity.
+Damien the Antichrist, now thirteen years old, finally learns of his destiny under the guidance of an unholy disciple of Satan.
+Meanwhile dark forces begin to eliminate all those who suspect the child's true identity.

 Seven years later, 13-year-old Damien is just discovering who he really is, and what he is destined to do.
 Now living with his Aunt, Uncle, and cousin in a wealthy suburb of Chicago, Damien is anxious to inherit everything.
 Can Richard Thorn finish the job that Damien's father (Ambassador Thorn) started?
 Written by

 Mark J. Popp <firstname.lastname@example.org>

 Amazingly, just 7 years after she appeared in this movie Lee Grant would be offered Dorothy Zbornak in The Golden Girls.
 She turned it down because she said she was too young to play anyone's Grandma.
 See more »

 Damien and Mark, and practically all of the cadets, as well as Sergeant Neff, have hair that is much too long for any military academy's regulations.
 See more »

 Nowhere near as good as the original but surprisingly entertaining